All | Math | Science/Technology | Extracurricular | Humanities/Social Sciences | Art/Music | Language Arts | Foreign Languages

 Students will practice the artistic design process with simple sketches before diving into the software.
 They will be encouraged to use reference material, whether photos, a model, or even by modifying existing, public domain 3D files.
 Students will use an iterative printing process in which they print their project, check it for design intent, functionality, or fit, make modifications, and print again.
 The class will learn how to save and convert between 3D solid object files (.stl) and object files (.obj) and work with metadata fields to protect the intellectual property of their designs.

 To demonstrate the range and capability of 3D-printed designs, favorite student projects include D & D miniatures, cosplay props, Minecraft-designed creations, and beloved characters such as anime, baby Yoda, and Pokemon creatures.
-This is a 13 week class that will not meet on Monday 12/8.

 Second semester, continuing students will progress to more complex assemblies including multiple parts and parts with hinges.
 Second semester, some students may wish to work with alternative filaments such as TPU (rubber), metal, or magnetized filament.
 Because of the studio format, new students can enroll second semester.